 Customs holds aren't one-size-fits-all.
 They come in several types, each triggered by a specific issue related to your shipment.
 Let's break them down one by one.

-First off, we have inspection holds.
-This type of hold is used when CBP decides your shipment needs a closer look, usually for verification purposes.
+An inspection is used when CBP decides your shipment needs a closer look, usually to verify its compliance with import regulations like tariff classification, valuation, or admissibility.

 Some of the more common agencies involved include the:

-These errors can appear on a(n):
+Documentation errors can appear on a(n):

 Usually the only major issues with these holds is the time lost while mistakes are corrected.
 However, there is a chance that goods will be denied entry.
 This means you would either need to re-export the products or have them destroyed.